 Should we personalize the content?

 If you have relevant data to personalize a mailer, you should.
 For example, in emails, personalized data results in 6x higher transaction rates.
 For new potential customers, the ability to personalize depends on whether it’s a targeted campaign (specific recipients are known) or a local mail campaign (covers a whole region with no specific recipients).
-For existing customers, consider data from your CRM.
+If these are your existing customers, consider data from your CRM.

 Do we have a relationship with the recipient?